WeblateOrg/weblate/docs/admin.rst

 ---------------

-Each project can have configured push URL and in such case Weblate offers button to push changes to remote repo in web interface.
+Each project can have configured push URL and in such case Weblate offers button to push changes to remote repository in web interface.

 I case you will use SSH for pushing, you need to have key without passphrase (or use ssh-agent for Django) and the remote server needs to be verified by you